elicodes1/RSBPs-LuongLab/README.md

 # Raspberry Pi Pico Multi-Channel Temperature Logger

 A low-power, multi-channel temperature data logger built on MicroPython.
-This project reads up to five NTC thermistors (via an HW-178 multiplexer), monitors battery voltage, and writes time-tagged (or elapsed-time) readings to a microSD card.
+This project reads a desired number of NTC thermistors (via an HW-178 multiplexer), monitors battery voltage, and writes elapsed-time taggs, readings to a microSD card.
 It uses a DS3231 RTC for accurate timing, a push-button to start logging, and an LED for status indicators.
 Deep-sleep between cycles maximizes battery life, with an automatic shutdown at a configurable low-SOC threshold.

 ## Features
 - **5-channel thermistor measurements** with per-sensor calibration offsets